sgurjar/docs/threadpool-rejected-task.md

 `RejectedExecutionHandler.rejectedExecution(Runnable, ThreadPoolExecutor)` is called.

 ### Order is
-1. If `corePoolSize` threads are running.
+1. Run up to `corePoolSize` threads first.
-2. Add new tasks to `workQueue`.
+2. Add any  new tasks to `workQueue`.
-3. `workQueue` is full, for each  new task createnew thread upto `maximumPoolSize` threads.
+3. If `workQueue` is full, for each new task create new thread up to `maximumPoolSize` threads.
-4. if `maximumPoolSize` threads are running and `workQueue` is full reject the task and call `RejectedExecutionHandler`.
+4. If `maximumPoolSize` threads are running and `workQueue` is full __reject__ the task and call `RejectedExecutionHandler`.

 ### Example